-10) From Day 1 push that tongue in. children with Down Syndrome have poor muscle control evidenced by that tongue hanging out.
+10) From day one push that tongue in.
+Children with Down Syndrome have poor muscle control evidenced by that tongue hanging out.
 It doesn’t look good.
 A tongue hanging out interferes with the ability to speak.
 Wash your hands and push that tongue in.
 Eventually, your child will get the idea.

 Of course, good wholesome, fresh food and supplemental vitamins are especially important for the child with Downs.
 Finding a doctor who is experienced with Down syndrome may be a bit difficult but well worth the search.

 So, quit worrying and get on with life.
 Having a child with Down Syndrome provides you the opportunity to really make a difference for your baby, yourself, your family and everyone you meet.